armadaproject/armada/docs/design.md

 All pods part of the same job will be run simultaneously and within a single Kubernetes cluster.
 If any of the pods that make up the job fails to start within a certain timeout (specified by the `stuckPodExpiry` parameter), the entire job is cancelled and all pods belonging to it removed.
 Armada may attempt to re-schedule jobs experiencing transient issues.
 Events relating to a multi-node job contain a `podNumber` identifier, corresponding to the index of pod in the `podSpecs` list that the event refers to.

-Jobs are submitted using either the `armadactl` command-line utility, with `armadactl submit <jobspec.yaml>`, or using the REST API.
+Jobs are submitted using either the `armadactl` command-line utility, with `armadactl submit <jobspec.yaml>`, or using the gRPC or REST API.

 ### Job options